 In the sixteen-hundreds, at a time when the word ‘doctor’ meant ‘scholar’, the French scientist and philosopher René Descartes sought permission from the Catholic Church to conduct dissections to study human anatomy.
-A power-sharing deal was struck with the reigning pope allowing doctors to take possession of The Body as their domain, as long as they left The Soul, mind and emotions to the clergy.
+A power-sharing deal was struck with the reigning pope allowing doctors to take possession of the Body as their domain, as long as they left the Soul, the Mind and the emotions to the Church.

 Given the looming label basket case, patients with Functional Brain Disorders can — understandably — be quite defensive and assert ferociously “it’s NOT all in my head”, an outcry to reject insinuations of faking and hysteria.
-They tend to embrace any dubious sales pitch for medical treatments of their medical condition, in order to avoid being pushed towards the loony bin, ostracised as psycho cases, marginalised as psychosomatic or suspected of malingering.
+They tend to welcome any dubious sales pitch for medical treatments of their “medical” condition, in order to avoid being pushed towards the loony bin, ostracised as psychocases, marginalised as psychosomatic or accused of malingering.

 In the 21st century, the age of Neuroscience, patients deserve much better than the simplistic choice between insanity and infirmary, grounded in the antique concept of dualism, cooked up by historic power-brokers as a covert scheme in a bygone era.